JeisonJHA/Delphi-IDE/README.md

 This plugin will have a lot of basic functions.

 ## Installation
 The recommended method of installation is via [Package Control](https://packagecontrol.io/).
-It will download upgrades to your packages automatically. -->
+It will download upgrades to your packages automatically.

 ### Package Control

 * Follow instructions on [https://packagecontrol.io/installation](https://packagecontrol.io/installation)
-* Install using Package Control: Install > Delphi API
+* Install using Package Control: Install > Delphi-API

 ### Using Git